shady-cj/netflix-clone/README.md

 # Netflix clone

-a netflix clone using create-react-app and deployed on firebase
+a netflix clone using create-react-app and sass deployed on firebase